Kay-cwc/dex-market-data-stream/README.md

 ```

 Note:
 we no longer need to manually configure the schema for the topic.
 The schema will be automatically created when the producer is up and running.
 all schema is declared in avdl format and is located in `app/src/avro/` folder.
 the file name is the topic name.

 ### Supported Dex
 Currently support Mainnet UniswapV2 only.
 And only support for v2 pool configured in `app/src/config/web3/pair_config_mainnet.json`.
 You can add more pair by adding more pair address and pair id in the json file.

 Then you should see the data start streaming

-### NOTE
-Pub/sub is not setup yet.
+Data will now be sinked in postgresql as log as well